Test Analyst Contracting in Government ICT

 Many government contracts are titled 'test analyst' but function as test lead or QA coordinator roles, especially on smaller programs.
 You may be the only tester on a delivery team, or you may be coordinating UAT with ten business users while also managing the JIRA backlog and reporting to a program manager.

-- Test analyst: test case writing, execution, defect logging, reporting within a defined QA framework
+- test analyst: test case writing, execution, defect logging, reporting within a defined QA framework

-- Test lead / senior analyst: strategy, planning, UAT coordination, team oversight, release readiness recommendations
+- test lead / senior analyst: strategy, planning, UAT coordination, team oversight, release readiness recommendations

 - QA coordinator: bridges delivery, business, and technical teams; owns the end-to-end quality narrative